4 Tips for Winterizing Your Inflatable Hot Tub

 What better way to relax after a long, hard day than soaking in your inflatable hot tub with a cold beverage in your hand, enjoying the crisp winter air?
 Sounds like a blissful gift to yourself!

-If you're still not convinced about keeping up your hot tub year-round, here are four tips for winterizing your inflatable hot tub:
+If you’re still not convinced about keeping up your hot tub year-round, here are four tips for winterizing your portable hot tub:

 1. Give Your Hot Tub Shelter + a Good Location